alchemyrpg/slate/source/index.html.md

 }
 ```

+When importing a character with spells, if the name of the spell matches a spell in the SRD, the SRD data will be used.
+Otherwise, the spell will be imported as a custom spell.

 | Attribute                | Type                                      | Description                                                                                                                                                                                            |
 | ------------------------ | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `canBeCastAsRitual`      | `boolean`                                 | Whether or not the spell can be cast as a ritual.                                                                                                                                                      |